 Franklin & Marshall's Summer Program in Italian is located in Vicchio del Mugello, a small town in Tuscany 30 km north of Florence, to which it is well connected by train.The town's major claim to fame is that it was the birthplace of the painter Giotto, whose house can still be visited today.It is also the site of a major Etruscan archaelogical excavation, sponsored by Franklin & Marshall, Southern Methodist University and the University of Pennsylvania Museum.

-Students will arrive in Vicchio on June 8.
-Classes will begin on Monday, June 9 and end on Wednesday, July 11.
-All students will have four hours of class instruction daily.
-Students will be free during the weekends, but are strongly encouraged to participate in the weekend excursions organized by the program.
-The program will include a trip to Rome for several days of cultural visits related to the coursework.
+The program is approximately 6 weeks long, and normally begins on the second Sunday of June.
+Classes end on the second Wednesday of July.
+All students have four hours of class instruction daily.
+Students are free during the weekends, but are strongly encouraged to participate in the weekend excursions organized by the program.
+The program includes a trip to Rome for several days of cultural visits related to the coursework.
 In Vicchio, students are able to spend free time visiting Florence, attending film screenings, and participating in sports, reading groups and other activities.

 “Contemporary Mugello” and “Florence”

-Students at the second-year level will take one 100-level and one 200-level language and cultural studies courses.
-They will receive two regular F&M credits and letter grades for them, just as if the courses had been taken on the F&M campus.
+Students at the second-year level take one 100-level and one 200-level language and cultural studies courses.
+They receive two regular F&M credits and letter grades for them, just as if the courses had been taken on the F&M campus.
 The prerequisite for these courses is satisfactory completion of Italian 102 or the equivalent, or placement at the 201-level.
-Upon their return to F&M, students will be able to take Italian 201.
+Upon their return to F&M, students are able to take Italian 201.

-F&M professors Scott Lerner and Giovanna Faleschini Lerner will be the faculty in residence in Vicchio.
+F&M professors Scott Lerner and Giovanna Faleschini Lerner teach regularly in Vicchio.
 Professor Scott Lerner (PhD in Comparative Literature, Harvard) is Professor of French and Italian and has taught both French and Italian literature and language courses at all levels.
 Giovanna Faleschini Lerner (PhD Italian, University of Pennsylvania) is Assistant Professor of Italian.
 She has taught Italian language courses at all levels at the University of Pennsylvania and at F&M. She has also participated in the U Penn-Bryn Mawr Summer Program in Florence Program, teaching a variety of language courses and organizing extra-curricular activities.
-In 2013 Professor Gianluca Rizzo (PhD Italian, UCLA), who is Visiting Assistant Professor of Italian and has extensive experience teaching language and literature both at F&M and at UCLA, will also be also teaching in the program.

 Students are lodged in the hotel “L’Antica Porta di Levante,” located in the center of town, at walking distance from the train station, grocery stores, and restaurants.
 The hotel provides a high-quality breakfast and dinner every day.
 Students occupy double and triple rooms with private bathrooms.

-The Program Fee is expected to be $6,700 in 2013.
+The program fee is expected to be $6,700.
 It includes the hotel in Vicchio with half pension (breakfast and dinner), the hotel in Rome, evening programs and excursions, and tuition for (2 credits).
 It does not include airfare, transportation from airport to Vicchio, train fare from Vicchio to Rome, lunches while in Vicchio and meals in Rome.
 Students are expected to make their own travel arrangements from the US.
 (This is common policy for summer travel courses at F&M, as it allows students some flexibility in their travel plans, such as spending more time in Europe after the course is over).
 Financial aid, as well as other ways of supporting participation in the program, are available through the Office of International Programs.